datacarpentry/image-processing/episodes/06-blurring.md

 in the [OpenCV documentation](http://docs.opencv.org/).

-This animation shows how the blur kernel moves along in the original image in order to calculate the average color channel values for the blurred image.
+This animation shows how the blur kernel moves along in the original image in order to calculate the color channel values for the blurred image.

 ![Blur demo animation](../fig/05-blur-demo.gif)

-OpenCV has built-in methods to perform blurring for us, so we do not have to perform all of these mathematical operations ourselves.
-The following Python program shows how to use the OpenCV average blur function.
+OpenCV has built-in functions to perform blurring for us, so we do not have to perform all of these mathematical operations ourselves.
+The following Python program shows how to use the OpenCV Gaussian blur function.
 In this case, the program takes two command-line parameters.
 The first is the filename of the image to filter, and the second is the kernel size, which as we learned above, must be odd.
 The program uses a square kernel for the filter.

 ~~~
 '''
- * Python script to demonstrate average blur.
+ * Python script to demonstrate Gaussian blur.
  *
- * usage: python AverageBlur.py <filename> <kernel-size>
+ * usage: python GaussBlur.py <filename> <kernel-size>
 '''
-import cv2
-import sys
+import cv2, sys

 # get filename and kernel size from command line
 filename = sys.argv[1]
 k = int(sys.argv[2])

 # read and display original image
+image = cv2.imread(filename = filename)
+cv2.namedWindow(winname = "original", flags = cv2.WINDOW_NORMAL)
+cv2.imshow(winname = "original", mat = image)
-img = cv2.imread(filename)
+cv2.waitKey(delay = 0)
-cv2.namedWindow("original", cv2.WINDOW_NORMAL)
-cv2.imshow("original", img)
-cv2.waitKey(0)

-# apply average blur, creating a new image
+# apply Gaussian blur, creating a new image
+blurred = cv2.GaussianBlur(src = image,
-blurred = cv2.blur(img, (k, k))
+    ksize = (k, k), sigmaX = 0)

 # display blurred image
-cv2.namedWindow("blurred", cv2.WINDOW_NORMAL)
-cv2.imshow("blurred", blurred)
-cv2.waitKey(0)
+cv2.namedWindow(winname = "blurred", flags = cv2.WINDOW_NORMAL)
+cv2.imshow(winname = "blurred", mat = blurred)
+cv2.waitKey(delay = 0)
 ~~~
 {: .python}